tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 1. `sudo apt update` & `sudo apt upgrade` -- first update and then upgrade the Raspbian OS.

-2. Follow the steps from [here](https://www.chirpstack.io/guides/debian-ubuntu/ and install the chirpstack).
+2. Follow the steps from [here](https://www.chirpstack.io/guides/debian-ubuntu/) and install the chirpstack.

 _Step-2_